-Whether you're starting a social media marketing business, a coaching business, a blog, or any kind of online business, the first and most important step is to make sure your website is set up the right way.
+Whether you’re starting an online portfolio, a social media marketing business, a coaching business, a blog, or any kind of online business, the first and most important step is to make sure your website is set up the right way!

 WordPress is the Mercedes of websites.
 Why choose something like Wix or Squarespace when you can DIY your own WordPress website for less than $100 bucks?!

 This article will discuss the steps to take to get it going quickly and efficiently!
 Don’t let the technical side scare you…it’s really not hard if you follow the steps in order.

 Step 1.
 Reserve your domain name and hosting plan.